-With over 30 years of healthcare management experience in both the clinical setting and in philanthropy, Helen is a well-known expert in developing and implementing successful grateful patient engagement programs.
+With 40 years of healthcare management experience in both the clinical setting and in philanthropy, Helen is a well-known expert in developing and implementing successful grateful patient engagement programs.
 She will be working with Gobel Group clients to achieve new levels of fundraising with innovative grateful patient programs.
 Helen was most recently the executive director of Grateful Patient Programs at Duke Medicine and is a trained clinical nurse.
 Helen has experience closing major and planned gifts and has played a key role in several billion dollar campaigns.
 She is a well-known speaker at AAMC and CASE conferences.
 Helen has been awarded a number of honors, including the Triangle Business Journal 25 Women in Business Leader Award and the Innovation Award from Duke Medicine Development and Alumni Affairs.
 Helen holds a BSN degree as well as the MPH in Health Policy and Administration from the University of North Carolina at Chapel Hill.